jackyzha0/jackyzha0.github.io/content/thoughts/causality.md

 	- Similar notation to [[thoughts/Order theory|Order theory]]

 ## Causal Order
-- $\prec$ is a causal order, it is consistent with causality, a strict total order on events
+- $\prec$ is a causal order, it is consistent with causality, a strict total order on events.
+Usually called the 'happens-before' relation